- GDP (PPP):

 - FDI Inflow:

-Bhutan’s economic freedom score is 59.3, making its economy the 94th freest in the 2022 Index.
-Bhutan is ranked 19th among 39 countries in the Asia–Pacific region, and its overall score is above the regional average but below the world average.
+Bhutan’s economic freedom score is 59.0, making its economy the 90th freest in the 2023 Index.
+Its score has decreased 0.3 point from last year.
+Bhutan is ranked 19th out of 39 countries in the Asia–Pacific region, and its overall score is below the global average.

 Rule of Law